 We aim to honor new and emerging poets and prose writers who are creating electric work.
-Entries will only be accepted from writers who have not yet published a novel or collection of any type.
+Submissions will only be accepted from writers who have not yet published a novel or collection of any type.
 We don't believe in reading or entry fees, so entries for the awards are free (though we do have optional tip jar submissions!).
+We believe that identity is an imperative factor of any writer's process so we ask that each writer submits an artist statement to help us better understand their work.
+This statement should be the first page of your document, but should not include your name or previous publications.
 Additionally, we believe that writers deserve to be paid for their work, so we've allotted a cash prize of $250 for the award winners.

 What We're Excited By